 Warp is a top-down puzzle action stealth game, developed by Trapdoor using the Unreal Engine 3 and is being published by Electronic Arts.
-In the game you control Zero, a "loveable-yet-lethal" orange alien imprisoned and tortured in a underwater facility by the villainous Commander.
-You must choose how you want to deal with the guards and scientists as you make your escape from the facility, either killing them violently or by stealthly making your way forward, solving traps and puzzles as you go.
+In the game players control Zero, a "loveable-yet-lethal" orange alien imprisoned and tortured in a underwater facility by the villainous Commander.

-Throughout his journey, Zero can collect grubs which can be used to upgrade his abilities at upgrade stations.
-His abilities are as follows:
+Throughout his journey, players can collect grubs which can be used to upgrade their abilities at upgrade stations.

 By moving the left analog stick, Zero can move around the facility with style.

 As Zero moves, a small orange reticule will appear 4 feet in front of him.
 By using his warp ability, he will leap through space to that point, ignoring all obstacles in his path.
 Warp can be upgraded allowing Zero to warp into barrels, turrets, and even humans.